redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 #### What is the Prometheus Operator?

 Operators were introduced by CoreOS as a class of software that operates other software, putting operational knowledge collected by humans into software.
-For further information around Operator please go [here](https://github.com/operator-framework/getting-started).
+For further information around the Operator Framework please go [here](https://github.com/operator-framework/getting-started).

 The Prometheus Operator serves to make running Prometheus on top of Kubernetes as easy as possible, while preserving Kubernetes-native configuration options.